 Select Network.
 Its default is Mirror List.
 Anaconda searches an appropriate mirror and comes up with everything repository.
 In this case, everything repository causes no issues, because the system uses the anaconda configuration of the server medium booted from.
 So it gets the correct default configuration.

 When everything repo is active, the "Software Selection" item becomes active, and you have to select "Fedora Server Edition".

 Alternatively, you may manually select a server repository directly.

-If the storage organization is to follow the rationale recommended by Fedora, only the hard disk and the Automatic Storage Configuration (which is already preselected) need be selected.
 No further steps are required.
 Select Done in the upper bar and you are 'done'.
 You get a partitioning as described in the Server installation introduction.

 By clicking onto the + sign you can add partitions according to your storage concept.

 On a server, this is usually not optimal.
 Rather, several disks should store data redundantly in order to maintain operation in the event of a hardware failure.
 Configuring a RAID system is one such solution.
-For details see the Creating Software RAID section of the Installation Guide.
-NOTE: both of these links are to the Fedora 35 version of the docs.
-Please confirm your are using that version or find the same docs for your version.

 Manual partitioning is necessary for RAID setup.
 Select "Installation Destination" in the Summary Screen, the options "Custom" and "Advanced Custom (Blivet-GUI)" both enable manual partitioning.